eProsima/Integration-Service-Deprecated/README.md

 ![http://www.eprosima.com](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcSd0PDlVz1U_7MgdTe0FRIWD0Jc9_YH-gGi0ZpLkr-qgCI6ZEoJZ5GBqQ)

-*eProsima Integration Service* is a library based on *Fast RTPS* which allows integrating distant and incompatible systems.
+*eProsima Integration Service* is a library based on *Fast RTPS* which allows integrating heterogeneous and detached systems.
-It allows RTPS applications to communicate across domains, networks (Local and Wide Area Networks), passing through firewall and NAT.
-*eProsima Integration Service* permits to apply customized data transformations and to filter between the endpoints.
-This enables the communication between legacy, incompatible and/or newly developed systems without modifying any line of code of those.
+It allows RTPS applications to communicate across domains, networks (Local and Wide Area Networks), passing through firewalls and NATs and it enables the communication between legacy, incompatible and/or newly developed systems without modifying any line of code of those.

-*Integration Service* provides an easy-to-use API that allows adding support to any protocol.
 *Integration Service* is able to create routing tables allowing to create filtering and complex communication diagrams, like a writer communicating with several readers, and one of those readers receiving information from several writers at the same time.